Rhoxio/influence-offers/README.md

 ## Before Reviewing...
  - When you get to the Discover Offers page, you can open the browser console and click on any of the offers to get a `console.log()` of the weight data for each offer.
 It's just in there for transparency.
 I was using it fer debugging so I kept it in so you all can see 'under the hood' more easily.
+ - You can view the ActiveAdmin panels by visiting `/admin`.
+I didn't put a password auth on it in this case, but normally I would hook it up to Devise.

 ## My Thoughts:
 ### Retrospect: